 Family & Community Services’ Services include treatment services across a full continuum of care for those struggling with alcohol and substance use.
 The programming includes individual and group counseling, outpatient services, residential services, and diversion programs in Portage County.

-Building Healthy, Confident Portage County Girls - Girls on the Run
+Healthy & Resilient Girls in Portage County - Girls on the Run

 Girls on the Run inspires girls to be joyful, healthy and confident using an experienced-based curriculum which creatively integrates running.
 The physical activity-based youth development program is designed specifically to meet the physical, emotional, mental and social needs of girls in 3rd – 8th grades.
 Girls on the Run is effective and appropriate for girls of all races, ethnicities, social standing, fitness level, family or economic situation.
 The format affords all girls the opportunity to be successful and girls with special physical and emotional needs are able to be involved.